Frequently Asked Questions

 Is the price per person?

 No, The Rita B. operates as a charter boat, which means you charter the boat for the trip that you'd like.
 A party boat, or head boat operates differently, where passengers pay for individual tickets, "by the head," and share the trip with others.
 On the Rita B. we offer strictly private trips and can focus on tailoring each trip to meet your needs and expectations.
+If your group is much larger than 6 people, Maine's two party boats, the Bunny Clark and the Noreaster specialize in larger groups.
 All prices are for each trip, although some trips have a limit to the number of anglers, that's to ensure that the fishing experience isn't hampered by tangles and frustration.

 Do children need to be supervised on board?